deroverda/recommended-radio-streams/README.md

 # A Curated List of Internet Radio Stations

-Welcome to a curated list of the best online radio stations.
-From electronic and jazz to reggae, classic rock, and beyond, you'll find stations to suit every mood and taste.
+Welcome to a curated list of great online radio stations.
+This list features not only my personal favorite stations but also recommendations I've heard are great, spanning genres like electronic, jazz, reggae, classic rock, and more.
+You'll also find suggestions for apps to help you tune in and listen.
+I encourage the community to contribute by sharing their favorite stations, making this list a growing resource for all radio & music enthusiasts.

 ---